How to make (and play with) your own colourful mini magnetic wooden blocks!

 She got to 133 before things got a little wobbly so I used the blocks to show her how they could be grouped to make them easier to count.

 I wanted us to be able to use them on our metal whiteboards in our kitchen as well as on the floor or table so I cut up some self-adhesive magnet paper into small squares and she helped me stick them on to the blocks.

 This was a great fine motor strengthening activity I hadn't even planned on.

 Once they were all done, we could play!

 And we made some pictures.

-I think they'd be good for lots of different play - building letters, for use with a hundred chart, for graphing or measuring, for outlining shapes.
 How can you see them being used?
 Leave a comment, I'd love to hear your suggestions!